Computing

 IE7

-After downloading Internet Explorer 7 today, I have spent the morning sorting out a few CSS bugs across the Media Network.
+After downloading Internet Explorer 7 today, I spent the morning sorting out a few CSS bugs across the Media Network.
 One thing I like is that the

 :hover